npruehs/game-analytics-win10/README.md

   ga->SendGameAnalyticsEvent(L"TestEvent:TestEventType");
 ```

-You can also send other events by specifying the event category explicitly:
+You can also send other events by specifying the event category explicitly.
+Currently, the REST API of GameAnalytics supports the categories "design" and "user":

 ```
-  ga->SendGameAnalyticsEvent(L"Purchase:RocketLauncher", L"business");
+  ga->SendGameAnalyticsEvent(L"TestEvent:TestEventType", L"user");
 ```

+Note that these method calls are asynchronous.
+Calling these methods won't cause your app to block.

 ## Error Handling